Hubble-induced phase transitions on the lattice with applications to Ricci reheating: Non-linear evolution of the classicalized system

 \item \textit{Energy budget}: The evolution of the kinetic, gradient, potential and interaction contributions to the total spectator energy density is displayed in Fig.~\ref{fig:energies}.
 After a rapid growth at early times and a violent oscillatory regime completely dominated by the interaction term, the system approaches an asymptotic state characterized by a large kinetic energy density.
 The smooth UV cascade in Fig.~\ref{fig:occnum} translates then into a steady flow of energy from the interaction and potential terms to a slowly growing gradient component.
 As time passes by, the system relaxes towards a virialized state with $\braket{\textrm{K}}\simeq \braket{\textrm{G}}+ 2\braket{\textrm{V}}$, in agreement with the expectation for a quartic potential \cite{Boyanovsky:2003tc,Destri:2004ck}.

 \item \textit{Equation-of-state parameter}: The behaviour of the different energy density contributions is reflected also on the evolution of the associated equation-of-state parameter which we display in Fig.~\ref{fig:eq_state}.
 Since this quantity is rapidly oscillating as compared to the characteristic expansion rate, we perform here an additional coarse-graining in time, along the lines of Eq.~\eqref{coarsing}.
-As shown in the left panel of the figure, and in agreement with the analytical estimate in Appendix \ref{sec:appendix1}, the averaged equation of state is initially negative, becoming positive only during the tachyonic-to-oscillatory transition.
-The small discrepancy between the lattice and the analytical estimate can be traced back to the fact that the latter assumes exact homogeneity and complete irrelevance of the non-linear potential terms while, albeit small initially, gradients are always present in the simulation and the potential terms can contribute.
+As shown in the left panel of the figure, the averaged equation of state is initially negative, becoming positive only during the tachyonic-to-oscillatory transition.
+This unusual behaviour is completely determined by the interactions terms in \eqref{I1} (see also Fig.~\ref{fig:energies}) and completely absent in standard minimally-coupled scenarios, where the equation of state is always positive definite.
+The small discrepancy between the lattice and the analytical estimate in Appendix \ref{sec:appendix1} can be traced back to the fact that the latter assumes exact homogeneity and complete irrelevance of the non-linear potential terms while, albeit small initially, gradients are always present in the simulation and the potential terms can contribute.
 As shown in the right panel, $w_\chi$ approaches a value rather close to that of a radiation fluid ($w_\chi=1/3$) at late times.
-This behaviour is intrinsically related to the virialization process displayed in Fig.~\ref{fig:energies} and completely independent of whether the system is already thermalized or not.
+This behaviour is intrinsically related to the virialization process displayed in Fig.~\ref{fig:energies} and completely independent of whether the system is already thermalized or not \cite{Podolsky:2005bw}.

 \item \textit{Non-Gaussianities}: To characterize the level of non-gaussianity in our scenario, we consider the so-called \textit{excess kurtosis}, customarily defined as